tinyredinc/notes/real_estate/fa_agreement.md

 3. Deposition of 10-20% into the designated Lawyer Trust Account.
 4. Arrangement of the remaining funds in preparation for the capital call.

-### Stage V - Deal Finalization
+### Stage V - Finalization

-This stage signifies the completion of the 'Lead to Deal' process.
+This stage signifies the completion of the 'Engagement Process'.
 Here, a prospective lead formally transitions into a financial investor.
 They are expected to actively monitor the project's progress and benefit from the development of our high-quality projects.

 1. Signing of the official Investor Subscription Agreement.
 2. Confirmation that all funds are secured post-capital call.